Oliver Kass Kawo

-Oliver Isak Kass Kawo (أوليفر إيساك كاسكاو; born 3 December 2001) is a Syrian footballer who plays as a forward or midfielder for club Dalkurd and the Syria national team.
+Oliver Isak Kass Kawo (أوليفر إيساك كاسكاو; born 3 December 2001) is a footballer who plays as a midfielder for club IFK Haninge.
+Born in Sweden, he has played for the Syria national team.

 Early life

 Kass Kawo was born in Sweden to a Syrian father from Al-Hasakah, and a Swedish mother.
 He began playing football aged five.

 Club career

 In March 2021, Kass Kawo left Vasalunds IF to join FC Järfälla.
 On 1 February 2022, he signed a deal until June 2024 with Danish 1st Division club FC Helsingør after a trial period.

 International career

 Having represented Syria internationally at under-23 level, Kass Kawo made his senior debut on 30 November 2021, in a 2021 FIFA Arab Cup game against the United Arab Emirates.
 He scored his first international goal on 3 December, on his 20th birthday, helping Syria beat Tunisia 2–0 in the same competition.

 Style of play

 Kass Kawo is a versatile forward capable of playing in multiple offensive positions.